 Step 3: Add Some Shimmer

-To bring the eyes forward, apply a salmon-colored shimmery eyeshadow to the middle and inner corner of your eyelids.
-Blend it out well so that the dark eyeshadow and the shimmer look seamless.
+To bring the eyes forward, apply a salmon-colored shimmery eyeshadow to the middle and inner corners of your eyelids.
+Blending it out well will make the dark eyeshadow and the shimmer look seamless.
 This can be achieved with a stiff and precise eyeshadow brush.
 However, don’t over-blend the shimmer or spread it out of the middle and inner corner of your eyelids.

 Step 4: Highlight Your Brow Bone

-Use a light eyeshadow to highlight your brow bone and create a subtle gradient.
-You can apply it directly under the brows, add the shimmer shadow from the corner of the eye up to the outer corner of the brow.
+Use a light eyeshadow for highlighting your brow bone and creating a subtle gradient.
+You can apply it directly under the brows, and add the shimmer shadow from the corner of the eye up to the outer corner of the brow.

 Step 5: Enhance Your Lower Lash Line